-Clothing maker Lululemon Athletica lost millions of dollars from investors earlier this year when reports came out that they had to recall their yoga pants for being too sheer.
+Clothing maker Lululemon Athletica lost millions of dollars from investors a couple of years back when reports came out that they had to recall their yoga pants for being too sheer.
 Imagine being in the store and seeing a woman having to prove the knit is too thin!
-Well, apparently the company fixed the sheer problem, but it leads me to think there’s more to this story than meets the eye.
+Apparently the company fixed the sheer problem, but leads me to think there’s more to this story than meets the eye.

-Many times, temptation starts with the eyes and where you look.
-In James 1:14-16, God reveals how sin starts with a look and ends with destruction: “But each one is tempted when he is lured and enticed by his own desires.
-Then when desire conceives, it gives birth to sin, and when sin is full grown, it gives birth to death.”
+Many times, temptation starts with the eyes, and where you look.
+In James 1:14-16, God reveals how sin starts with a look, and ends with destruction.
+“But each man is tempted when he is drawn away by his own lust and enticed.
+Then, when lust has conceived, it brings forth sin; and when sin is finished, it brings forth death.”

 An example of this is Potiphar’s wife.
-In the story about Joseph in Genesis 39:7, she would “cast her eyes upon Joseph.”
+In the story about Joseph in Genesis 39:7, she cast her eyes upon Joseph.
 Every day, her longing gaze at the handsome Joseph fueled her lustful desires, until one day she forced herself on Joseph, pulling him to bed.
-Fortunately, in this story, Joseph fled and avoided sin.
+Fortunately, Joseph fled and avoided sin.

 Your gaze is important business to God.
 God’s man needs to fight for focus on Jesus and His plan for your life, not the yoga pants in front of you in line at the store.

-The apostle Paul explained it this way in Philippians 3:14: “I press on toward the goal [focus] to win the prize for which God has called me heavenward in Christ Jesus.”
+The apostle Paul explained it this way in Philippians 3:14: “I press toward the goal (focus) to the prize of the high calling of God in Christ Jesus”.

 Here’s the bottom line: If you’re a lookie-lulu, then you’ve already committed adultery in your heart.
-In Matthew 5:28, Jesus says, “But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
+In Matthew 5:28, Jesus says, “But I say to you that whoever looks on a woman to lust after her has committed adultery with her already in his heart.”

 It’s better to skip the fantasy and focus on the prize awaiting you.

-If you or a friend is struggling with being a lookie-lulu, sex or porn addiction, find godly men to hang out with, and stop looking at the yoga pants.
-There is a better way—God’s way.
+If you, or a friend, is struggling with being a lookie-lulu, or sex or porn addiction, find godly men to hang out with, and stop looking at the yoga pants.
+There is a better way.
+God’s way.